zachary-hayward/zachary-hayward/README.md

 - I have a Bachelors in Math and Education.
 - Recent bootcamp focusing on JS, React, Express, SQLite3 through Dev Academy Aotearoa.
 - I dabbled with lua since I was a teen, loved the analytical problem solving side of things.
 Didn't want to live in tiny cubicle though.
-- Found out the steriotype is completely off point, am highly enthusiastic and engaged with coding now.
+- Found out the stereotype is completely off point, am highly enthusiastic and engaged with coding now.
 - I’m currently really delving into React.
 It seems useful, super useful.
 - I have personal project that should deployed and usable by me, and the world!
 Very soon.
 MVP is complete, just getting my hands on a suitable domain and SSL cert.